CarterPerez-dev/CertGames-Core/MD's/cloudfare.md

-input code base into ai and ask how si should go about this in cloudfare etc etc

-Using page rules to bypass caching for dynamic routes like your /api endpoints is a very effective approach.
-It lets you clearly define which parts of your site should always fetch fresh data, without relying on more complex header logic.
-For example:

 - **Dynamic Endpoints (e.g., /api, /leaderboard):**
   Create a page rule that matches these URLs and sets “Cache Level: Bypass” to ensure that requests always go to your origin server for the most current data.